l-mb/l-mb.github.io/content/pages/about.md

 considering the trade-offs and constraints.

-I'm currently based in Berlin, use *he/they* pronouns, and besides technology, have an obsession with food and reading way too much.
+I'm currently based in Berlin, use *he/they* pronouns, and besides technology and its multi-dimensional impacts, have an obsession with food and tend towards an excessive amounts of reading.

-At the footer of every page, there's a plethora of ways to contact me in case you have any questions, feedback, or suggestions about this site's content or anything else.
+At the footer of every page, there's a plethora of ways to contact me in case you have any questions, feedback, or suggestions about this site's content.

 I'm also grateful if you let me know if anything I wrote was actually useful to someone else!

 # Disclaimers

-## Personal Content Only
+## Personal Content

 In no way should content on this site be attributed to, or seen as official positions or statements of my past, current, or future